Willis Towers Watson Public Limited Co (WTW) Shares Up Despite Recent Market Volatility - News Heater

 WTW’s Market Performance

-WTW stock saw a decrease of 1.42% in the past week, with a monthly decline of -1.79% and a quarterly a decrease of 12.24%.
-The volatility ratio for the week is 1.34%, and the volatility levels for the last 30 days are 1.59% for Willis Towers Watson Public Limited Co (WTW).
-The simple moving average for the past 20 days is -0.83% for WTW’s stock, with a 6.76% simple moving average for the past 200 days.
+WTW stock saw an increase of 1.20% in the past week, with a monthly gain of 0.18% and a quarterly increase of 15.43%.
+The volatility ratio for the week is 1.08%, and the volatility levels for the last 30 days are 1.62% for Willis Towers Watson Public Limited Co (WTW).
+The simple moving average for the past 20 days is -0.08% for WTW’s stock, with a 7.17% simple moving average for the past 200 days.

 Analysts’ Opinion of WTW